Rogreis/UbStudyHelpMAUI/help/settings.md

 ![Search and Content](images/Settings05.png)

-1.  **Table Of Contents and Search Engine Translation**: This setting allows you to choose the translation used in the Table of Contents and the Search Engine.
+**Table Of Contents and Search Engine Translation**: This setting allows you to choose the translation used in the Table of Contents and the Search Engine.
 This ensures that your search results and table of contents match the translation you are most comfortable with.
 Your choices are
+1. Use the mandatory always shown left translation
+2. Use the middle translation when shown.
+3. Use the right translation when shown.
+4. Set this flag

 ### App Load Options